Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       * Links for products were pointed at purchase pages, rather than introduction pages.

-      * Social media links were added for instagram and pinterest, as I found these were popular among converters.
+      * Social media links were added for instagram, and pinterest, as I found these were popular among converters.

       #### Working with marketing

       Even moving it to the bottom of the page, I never discounted the value the editorial had.
-I used tracking of ecommerce conversion to highlight specific articles that were driving sales, even with what appeared to be existing customers.
-Articles that focused on products were better at driving sales.
+I used tracking of ecommerce conversion to highlight specific articles that were driving sales.
+Unsurprisingly articles that focused on products were better at driving sales.

-      I also built the marketing team a dashboard in Google Data Studio.
-I helped start to measure how effective their newsletters, social media, and articles were at driving sales.
+      I also built the marketing team a dashboard in Google Data Studio, and helped them begin to measure how effective their newsletters, social media, and articles were.
+As had been discussed with business owners, online sales needed to take precedence over readership figures.

       #### Fixing the user flow

-      The existing structure was laid out perfectly for users who would visit each page, read all the content contained, and move onto the next section.
-The reality is that people don't use websites like this.

       ![Page structure changes](/img/page-structure.jpg "Page structure changes")

-      Essentially my strategy was to simplify, following Dieter's own rules, anything that was not strictly supporting the purpose of these pages was removed.
+      Essentially my strategy was to simplify, following Dieter's own rules, anything that didn't support the purpose of these pages was removed.

-      I was able to eliminate one page entirely, with the introduction page and design history page containing mostly duplicate information.
+      I was able to eliminate one page entirely, since the introduction page and design history page contained mostly duplicate information.

       I also changed the order these pages would appear; making /621 the purchasing page, and design and details page second.

-      This would let users see that the table was available for online purchase, it's price, and what it looked like immediately.
+      This would let users see that the table was available for online purchase, it's price, and what it looked like first.
 If they were then more interested they could further read about the history and design of the product.

       #### Gallery content